influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/authentication_and_authorization.md

 {{% note %}}
 Authentication and authorization should not be relied upon to prevent access and protect data from malicious actors.
 If additional security or compliance features are desired, InfluxDB Enterprise should be run behind a third-party service.
-If InfluxDB is being deployed on a publicly accessible endpoint, we strongly recommend authentication be enabled.
+If InfluxDB Enterprise is being deployed on a publicly accessible endpoint, we strongly recommend authentication be enabled.
 Otherwise the data will be publicly available to any unauthenticated user.
 {{% /note %}}